Hideo Kojima announces Shiori Kutsuna casting in new game

 — Hunter 🎮 (@NextGenPlayer) November 1, 2022

-Kojima began teasing the mystery project in September, sharing on Twitter a silhouetted headshot alongside the branding for Kojima Productions studio with a riddle that read: “The answer to ‘WHO’ at TGS will be in the next ‘WHERE’.”
+Kojima began teasing the mystery project in September by sharing a silhouetted headshot alongside the branding for Kojima Productions studio with a riddle that read: “The answer to ‘WHO’ at TGS will be in the next ‘WHERE’.”

 The answer to “WHO” at TGS will be in the next “WHERE”. pic.twitter.com/y6Y6l7gAxo